Spiritual-Entanglement/rumc-snsg/Revelation/06-ChristAndTheChurches-Ch2-Part01.md

 THE VOICE of GOD - pg 56
 "In (Rev) 1:8 the voice of God speaks directly.
-- This only happens twice in Revelation.  v1:8 and 21:5-8
+- This only happens twice in Revelation.  verses 1:8 and 21:5-8
 - God and Christ are the beginning and the end.
   - Revelation starts and ends with God and Christ.
   - They are the focus of the book, of the message.